EdgeApp/edge-docs/source/index.html.md

 To add additional currency functionality, create a library that exposes an API that follows the ABCCurrencyPlugin template below.

 [Disklet](https://www.npmjs.com/package/disklet) folders will be passed into [`currencyPlugin.makeEngine`](#makeengine).
-The `walletLocalFolder` allows the txLib to store wallet specific data such as a blockchain cache.
+The `walletLocalFolder` allows the plugin to store wallet specific data such as a blockchain cache.
 If the implementation chooses to hold a global cache of data, use the `accountLocalFolder` object.
 Neither local folder is encrypted, revision controlled, or backed up.

 The repo `airbitz-currency-bitcoin` exposes this API for bitcoin.